‘I am an Arab’ t-shirt

-Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and eye scan.
-So when someone passes a barrier, he holds his finger on a scanner and this tells the soldiers his whole story.
-As the renowned Palestinian poet Mahmoud Darwish wrote in his poem ‘Identity card’: “Record!
-I am an Arab, and my identity card is number 50,000; I have eight children, and the ninth is coming after the summer…”
+Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and an iris scan.
+When passing through these barriers they have to put their fingers on a scanner, revealing to the soldiers their entire story.
+For the designers of this t-shirt, this evokes the lines of the renowned Palestinian poet Mahmoud Darwish in his poem ‘ID card’: “Write this down: I am an Arab, and my ID card is number 50,000; I have eight children, and the ninth is coming after the summer…”

 - Nadya Hazbunova (PS)